- June 10, 1993

 The first win with Ford came in the fourth round at Barbagallo Raceway and another one a day later at the same race track.
 The third win of the season, eleventh in a career, followed in the next round at Winton Motor Raceway.
 After three consecutive wins, McLaughlin has won five more times in 2017, finishing second in the points.

-At 2017 Bathurst 1000, he started from pole after setting the fastest time ever (2.03.8312) at Mount Panorama for Supercar in qualifying.
+At 2017 Bathurst 1000, he started from pole after setting the fastest time ever (2.03.8312) at Mount Panorama for Supercars in qualifying.
 In the race, he was sharing a car with Alexandre Premat, retiring after 72 laps.

-In the 2018 Supercars Championship season, McLaughlin is again among the front-runners, scoring nine wins in thirty races and taking the championship in a thrilling final battle against Shane van Gisbergen.
+In the 2018 Supercars Championship season, McLaughlin was again among the front-runners, scoring nine wins in thirty races and taking the championship in a thrilling final battle against Shane van Gisbergen.
 In October, McLaughlin reached his maiden podium at Bathurst 1000, finishing in the third place together with Alexandre Premat.